(Some staff are not listed for security reasons, and all staff are listed alphabetically.)

 Founding DirectorPolicy & Editorial TeamAdvocacy TeamCommunications TeamDevelopment TeamAdministration TeamCounselTo view The Sentry staff, visit thesentry.org/about

-John Prendergast is a human rights activist and New York Times best-selling author who has focused on peace in Africa for over thirty years.
-He is the Founding Director of the Enough Project, an initiative to end genocide and crimes against humanity.
-He is also the Co-Founder with George Clooney of The Sentry, a new investigative initiative chasing the assets of war criminals and their international facilitators.
+John Prendergast is a human rights and anti-corruption activist as well as a New York Times best-selling author who has focused on peace in Africa for over thirty-five years.
+He is the Founding Director of the Enough Project, an initiative to end genocide and crimes against humanity, as well as the Co-Founder with George Clooney of The Sentry, a new investigative initiative chasing the assets of war criminals and their international facilitators.
 John has worked for the Clinton White House, the State Department, two members of Congress, the National Intelligence Council, UNICEF, Human Rights Watch, the International Crisis Group, and the U.S. Institute of Peace.
-He has been a big brother in the Big Brothers/Big Sisters program for over 30 years to a number of boys, as well as a youth counselor and basketball coach.
+He has been a big brother in the Big Brothers/Big Sisters program for 35 years to a number of boys, as well as a youth counselor and basketball coach.

 John is the author or co-author of ten books.
-His latest book, Unlikely Brothers, is a dual memoir co-authored with his first little brother in the Big Brother program.
+His latest book, Unlikely Brothers, is a dual memoir co-authored with his first “little brother” in the Big Brothers/Big Sisters program.
 His previous two books were co-authored with Don Cheadle: Not On Our Watch, a New York Times bestseller and NAACP non-fiction book of the year, and The Enough Moment: Fighting to End Africa's Worst Human Rights Crimes.
-He is also beginning a book project on the Congo, in collaboration with actor Ryan Gosling.
+His next book, Congo Stories, in collaboration with actor Ryan Gosling and DR Congolese activist Fidel Bafilemba, will be published in December 2018.

-John also serves as Executive Director of Not On Our Watch, the foundation founded by George Clooney, Matt Damon, Don Cheadle, and Brad Pitt.
+John also serves as Executive Director of Not On Our Watch, founded by Matt Damon, Don Cheadle, Brad Pitt, and George Clooney.

 Brian Adeba is a journalist by training and was previously an Associate of the Security Governance Group, a think-tank that focuses on security sector reform in fragile countries.
 Over the last few years, his research interests have focused on the inter-linkages of media, conflict, human rights and security.
 He supervised the coverage of the conflict zones of Darfur, Southern Kordofan, Blue Nile and Eastern Sudan for the Boston-based Education Development Center’s Sudan Radio Service project in Nairobi, Kenya.
 Prior to this, he served as a project and publications coordinator at the think-tank, The Centre for International Governance Innovation in Waterloo, Canada.
 In the media, Brian edited Tech Media Reports (Now the Wire Report) in Ottawa, Canada, where he focused on regulatory issues in the Canadian parliament.
 He holds a masters degree in journalism from Carleton University in Ottawa, Canada.